Over 65? Learn about your flu shot choices

 - It's egg-free and latex-free.

-- It's grown in animal cells vs. eggs.
-This means it's more like the flu virus we are trying to protect you from.
+- It's grown in animal cells instead of eggs.
+This means it's more like the flu virus we’re trying to protect you from.

-Other ways to protect yourself from the flu
+Other tips on how to stay safe from the flu

 - Wash your hands often.